sct/overseerr/docs/using-overseerr/notifications/telegram.md

 To obtain your chat ID, simply create a new group chat, add [@get_id_bot](https://telegram.me/get_id_bot), and issue the `/my_id` command.

-### Message Thread ID
+### Message Thread ID (optional)

+Optionally send messages to a specific thread.
 To obtain your message thread ID, you must have threads enabled on your group.
 Click on the thread you want and copy the last number after the last '/' in the url.

 ### Send Silently (optional)